The Benefits of Aloe Vera and Aloe Vera Juice

 - Aloe Vera Benefits In Kidney Disease

-Aloe vera reduces kidney disease and lowers incidence of blood cancer - leukemia.
-Sodium nitrite is a chemical that is used to delay spoilage and impart a pink color to meat in hot dogs, to make it look attractive.
-This chemical causes leukemia, brain tumors and other types of cancers.
+Aloe vera reduces kidney disease and lowers the incidence of blood cancer - leukaemia.
+Sodium nitrite is a chemical that is used to delay spoilage and impart a pink colour to meat in hot dogs, to make it look attractive.
+This chemical causes leukaemia, brain tumours and other types of cancers.